Amnesty joins rights groups in accusing Israel of apartheid - The Boston Globe

 Advertisement

+Israel dismissed the previous reports as biased, but has adopted a far more adversarial stance toward Amnesty, accusing it of antisemitism even before the report was published.

-“Its extremist language and distortion of historical context were designed to demonize Israel and pour fuel onto the fire of antisemitism,” the Foreign Ministry said.
+“Its extremist language and distortion of historical context were designed to demonize Israel and pour fuel onto the fire of antisemitism,” the Foreign Ministry said Monday.

-Foreign Minister Yair Lapid said Amnesty was echoing "the same lies shared by terrorist organizations.”

-“Israel isn’t perfect, but we are a democracy committed to international law, open to criticism, with a free press and a strong and independent judicial system,” Lapid said in a statement.
+Agnes Callamard, the secretary general of Amnesty, rejected those accusations as “baseless attacks” and “bare-faced lies.”
+She said Amnesty recognizes the state of Israel and denounces antisemitism, and that accusations to the contrary are “nothing more than a desperate attempt to evade scrutiny (and) divert attention from our findings.”

+State Department spokesman Ned Price said the United States does not generally comment on reports by outside groups, but it rejects the view that Israel’s actions constitute apartheid.

 None of the reports compared Israel to apartheid South Africa, where a system based on white supremacy and racial segregation was in place from 1948 until 1994.
 Instead, they evaluated Israel’s policies based on international conventions like the Rome Statute of the International Criminal Court.
 It defines apartheid as “an institutionalized regime of systematic oppression and domination by one racial group over any other racial group.”

-The ICC is already investigating potential war crimes committed by Israel and Palestinian militants in recent years.
-After last year’s Gaza war, the U.N.
-Human Rights Council set up a permanent commission of inquiry to investigate abuses against Palestinians in Israel, the West Bank and Gaza, including “systematic discrimination and repression based on national, ethnic, racial or religious identity.”
+The court is already investigating potential war crimes committed by Israel and Palestinian militants in recent years.
+After last year’s Gaza war, the UN Human Rights Council set up a permanent commission of inquiry to investigate abuses against Palestinians in Israel, the West Bank, and Gaza, including “systematic discrimination and repression based on national, ethnic, racial or religious identity.”

 Such a commission is the most intrusive type of investigative body that the council can create, and for the first time, this one was given an “ongoing” or permanent mandate.

-Israel has accused both the ICC and the U.N. rights body of being biased against it and of singling it out while other countries commit far worse violations.
+Israel has accused both the criminal court and the UN rights body of being biased against it and of singling it out while other countries commit far worse violations.

+Yuval Shany, a senior fellow at the Israel Democracy Institute and a member of the Hebrew University of Jerusalem Faculty of Law, said it’s “highly unlikely” the court would pursue apartheid allegations given the complexities involved.

+“There you do have elements which could qualify as discrimination, segregation, and oppression, given the length of the occupation,” he said.
+But “it is difficult to distinguish between questions that have to do with security policy, with competing national claims, and what is a racist agenda.”

 Advertisement